-Southcentral Foundation (SCF), one of ANHB's 28 member organizations, is one of the few providers-and, to our knowledge, the only Tribal health organization-offering direct autism services in the state.
+Southcentral Foundation (SCF), one of ANHB's 28 member organizations, is one of the few providers - and to our knowledge, the only Tribal health organization - offering direct autism services in the state.
 Under the current reimbursement level, SCF is only able to serve children 0-5 years of age on a limited scale.
-Without dramatic increases to rates, SCF will not be able to expand available services for children between 0-5 or expand services to include children 5-18 years of age.
-Even in more urban settings, like Anchorage, the cost to deliver these services is greater than the reimbursement rate.
+Without dramatic increases to rates, SCF will not be able to expand available services to include children 5-18 years of age.
+Even in more urban settings, like Anchorage, the cost to deliver those services is greater than the reimbursement rate.
 We wish to reiterate the importance of making all medically necessary services for Alaska Medicaid beneficiaries-ages 0-18 billable services by Board Certified Applied Behavior Analysts (BCBA) and Assistant Analysts, rather than limiting them to autism services only.
-Children with any diagnosis of which maladaptive behavior is a symptom can benefit from the services of these qualified health professionals, including-but not limited to-children with Fetal Alcohol Spectrum Disorder, Traumatic Brain Injury, and Down's Syndrome.
+Children with any diagnosis of which maladaptive behavior is a symptom can benefit from these services of these qualified health professionals, including - but not limited to - children with Fetal Alcohol Spectrum Disorder, Traumatic Brain Injury, and Down's Syndrome.
 If a child's Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) examination recommends ABA Services for a child, then the State's Medicaid program must cover those services under the federal EPSDT mandate.
-Further, we recommend the Department allow payment for services to children and services to parents by a different provider at the same time.
-It is frequently difficult for parents of children with such needs to find time independently to sit with a provider for training.
-Allowing parents to receive these services at the same time as their children receive their ABA services supports the wholistic treatment of the patient and improves overall outcomes.